Afnan-Aldhahri/GO/Resources/How GO related to our class : Software Engineering.md

 # How GO related to our class : Software Engineering

-As we studied at the begining of the Software Engineering class ,
+As we studied at the beginning of the Software Engineering class ,

-Software life cycle in general  consist of these main steps :
+Software life cycle in general consist of these main steps:

 * Feasibility; Development of a Business Plan